Check out a free preview of the full Electron, v3 course

 [00:08:28]

-So if we go back to the main things that you parsed in the channel, content and filePath, those become the second and third arguments with the event becoming the first argument, right?
+So if we go back to the main things that you passed in the channel, content and filePath, those become the second and third arguments with the event becoming the first argument, right?
 And we know that those are, at this moment, gonna be both strings.
 String, and I'm just gonna make this an underscore so that ESLint leaves me alone about the fact that I'm not using it.

 [00:08:52]

-Great, and let's just start with the easiest possible thing right now, which is just, we're just gonna console.log the content in the filePath to verify that we've got that full-on connection between the two in place.
+Great, and let's just start with the easiest possible thing right now, which is just, we're just gonna console.log the content and the filePath to verify that we've got that full-on connection between the two in place.
 So let's go ahead and verify, because you know what?
 I don't wanna code more before I make sure that everything I just wrote works.

 [00:09:14]